Last updated May 2019

 With political initiatives such as the German-Brazilian Year of Science, Technology and Innovation in 2010/11, the Germany Year in Brazil in 2013/14 and the establishment of the German Centre for Research and Innovation in São Paulo, Germany has succeeded in further enhancing its presence in Brazil and giving fresh impetus to cooperation.

-The German Centre for Research and Innovation (DWIH‑SP) in São Paulo, which brings German funding organisations, research institutions and universities together under one roof, has received funding from the Federal Foreign Office since 2009 (www.dwih.com.br).
-The DWIH São Paulo, which is managed by DAAD, provides information on German science and research and promotes cooperation with innovative German organisations and companies.
+The German Centre for Research and Innovation in São Paulo (DWIH‑SP), which brings German funding organisations, research institutions and universities together under one roof, has received funding from the Federal Foreign Office since 2009 (www.dwih.com.br).
+DWIH-SP, which is managed by the DAAD, provides information on German science and research and promotes cooperation with innovative German organisations and companies.
 It organises a conference each year on scientifically relevant issues.
 Last year’s conference focused on the bioeconomy, while this year German and Brazilian academics will discuss new forms of work in a digital world.

 Since April 2017, bilateral academic education and research in the social sciences and humanities has been enhanced on a long‑term basis by the opening of the Centre for German and European Studies (CGES) at two prestigious universities in Porto Alegre – the Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS) and the Universidade Federal do Rio Grande do Sul (UFRGS) – as well as by the establishment of the Maria Sibylla Merian Centre Latin America in São Paulo.
 The former is funded by the Federal Foreign Office, and the latter by the Federal Ministry of Education and Research (BMBF).
-The Maria Sibylla Merian Centre Latin America, which is led by an international consortium comprised of three German partners (Freie Universität Berlin, the University of Cologne, the Ibero‑American Institute) and four Latin American partners (Universidade de São Paulo, the Brazilian Centre of Analysis and Planning, Universidad Nacional de La Plata and El Colegio de México), aims to investigate the various forms of social, political, religious and cultural coexistence in Latin America and the Caribbean.
+The Maria Sibylla Merian Centre Latin America, which is led by an international consortium comprised of three German partners (Freie Universität Berlin, the University of Cologne and the Ibero‑American Institute) and four Latin American partners (Universidade de São Paulo, the Brazilian Centre of Analysis and Planning (CEBRAP), Universidad Nacional de La Plata and El Colegio de México), aims to investigate various forms of social, political, religious and cultural coexistence in Latin America and the Caribbean.